KOI-4878.01: Habitability

 The estimated features of the planet are similar to an Earth analog.
 It completes an orbit around its host star every 449 Earth days.
 Based on this, KOI-4878.01 should be in the habitable zone of the star.

+The age of KOI-4878, and consequently the age of KOI-4878.01, is 6.1±2.5 billion years, suggesting that it had more time for life to evolve than Earth did.
+Because of this, some astronomers speculate that it may be more suitable for intelligent life than Earth.